ficocelliguy/bitburner-src/src/Documentation/doc/en/programming/cyberdeck.md

 Whatever else you're doing in the game is quietly filling your bins.
 Specialize hard in one activity and you'll run short on the components tied to everything else.

 &nbsp;

-### Playing the tradeoffs (todo)

-A mod with two great stats and a debuff you don't care about is a steal.
-A rack extension is only worth the slot if you're already sitting on better mods than you can fit.
-Swapping mods in and out takes a few seconds, so you can plan around it: slot a crime-speed mod before a long run of contracts, then pull it back off when you're done.

 ### Scripting Considerations (todo)